LucasDelfino92/morrowindsharp/mendedmw.md

 # BUG FIXES

 - [**Patch for Purists**](https://www.nexusmods.com/morrowind/mods/45096) by half11: pure bug-fixing mod that stays away from controversial changes.
-Install normally.
 - [**Arrille Inventory Fix**](https://www.nexusmods.com/morrowind/mods/47709/) by Sigourn: adjusts Arrille's inventory to include the potions and scrolls he claims to sell.
-Install normally.
 - [**Correct UV Rocks**](http://mw.modhistory.com/download-56-12003) by Nich: fixes UV mapping on rocks and stones.
-Install normally.
 - [**Expeditious Exit**](https://www.nexusmods.com/morrowind/mods/45634) by NullCascade: forces the game to instantly close on exit.
 - [**FMI - Current Councilors**](https://www.nexusmods.com/morrowind/mods/47342) by PoodleSandwich: a certain NPC will no longer be referred to as being alive once he is dead.
-Install normally.
 - [**FMI - Legion Dialogue**](https://www.nexusmods.com/morrowind/mods/47318) by PoodleSandwich: fixes several inconsistencies in dialogue spoken by members of the Imperial Legion.
-Install normally.
 - [**Glowing Flames**](https://www.nexusmods.com/morrowind/mods/46124) by PoodleSandwich: fixes issues regarding light sources in the game.
   - Install the **Glowing Flames** main file.
   - Hide/deactivate **Glowing Flames - TrueLightsAndDarkness Tweaks.esp**.